PedrCorreia/PIC-BitalinoComfy/docs/signal_architecture.md

 ### PlotUnit

-The `PlotUnit` is responsible for visualizing signals:
+The `PlotUnit` is responsible for visualizing signals and managing the display window:

 ```python
 class PlotUnit: